A combinatorial description of topological complexity for finite spaces

 \begin{definition} Let $P$ be a finite space.
-A \emph{combinatorial path} of $P$ with length $m \geq 0$ is a continuous map $\gamma : J_m \to P$.
-Note that a map between finite spaces is continuous if and only if it is order-preserving (a poset map).
-From this reason, a combinatorial path is a zigzag sequence of $P$ formed as follows:
+A \emph{combinatorial path} of $P$ with length $m$ is a continuous map $\gamma \co J_m \to P$.
+Note that a map between finite spaces is continuous if and only if it is order--preserving (a poset map).
+For this reason, a combinatorial path is a zigzag sequence in $P$ formed as follows:

 Let $P^{J_m}$ denote the finite space of combinatorial paths of $P$ with length $m$, equipped with the pointwise order.
 For a combinatorial path $\gamma \in P^{J_m}$, the inverse path $\gamma^{-1}$ is defined by the path